 I would like to share with you some of the things I do which doesn’t require a heavy session cooking, and certainly doesn’t use up my valuable energy.

 Must have.
 I even keep a spare just in case.
-In the UK you can buy food prepared by purchasing from companies such as Whiltshire Farm, or Oakhouse Food.
+In the UK you can buy food prepared by purchasing from companies such as Whiltshire Farm, or Oakhouse Food and Ofshiel Foods.
 They deliver balanced meals to your home.
 You just have to nuke them.
 Of course you can buy meals from supermarkets, but make sure they are a HEALTHY OPTION.
 I use mine also for heating up vegetables which I eat a lot of.

 If you like boiled eggs but are too scared to boil water use one of these.
 You simply put the required amount of eggs in the machine, and add a small amount of water as per instructions.
 You can do soft, medium or hard boiled with such a minimum effort and so much safer too.
 You can buy them easily off Ebay and they are really not expensive.